 Operational Attributes (within the roadway): This category is additive.
 Each category, except Active Transit Routes, must be a new feature added as a part of the proposed project.
 Only one feature can be selected for any qualifying category.
-For example, installation of a bike lane that is identified in an adopted ATP plan can be awarded points under "Bike Lanes" or "Active Transportation Focused Plan Elements," but not both.
+For example, installation of a bike lane that is identified in an adopted ATP plan can be awarded points under "Bike Facilities" or " Active Transportation Focused Plan Elements," but not both.

-- Pedestrian Facilities: Placement of a new sidewalk where none currently exists along an entire segment of proposed project. - Meets MPAH configuration: Improvement of roadway to full MPAH standard for the segment classification. - Active Transit Route(s): Segments served by fixed route public transit service. - Bus Turnouts: Construction of bus turnouts. - Bike Lanes: Installation of new bike lanes - Median (Raised): Installation of a mid-block raised median where none exists today.
+- Pedestrian Facilities: Placement of a new sidewalk where none currently exists along an entire segment of proposed project. - Meets MPAH configuration: Improvement of roadway to full MPAH standard for the segment classification. - Active Transit Route(s): Segments served by fixed route public transit service. - Bus Turnouts: Construction of bus turnouts. - Bike Facilities: Installation of new bike facilities (Class II or Class IV bike lanes) as a complementary feature to the MPAH project.
+Class I is not eligible.
+All proposed bike facilities must be included in an approved transportation plan or circulation element.
+For bonus points (max 5 total), Class II and Class IV facilities may also describe how improvements will help improve street operations and reduce congestion including how the project will connect a diversity of land-uses, fill gap(s) in existing bicycle facilities, and contribute to the broader bicycling infrastructure network AND/OR a quantitative analysis showing congestion reduction/reduction in vehicle miles traveled.
+Potential methodology includes the California Air Resources Board (CARB) VMT reduction or alternative quantification method, see CARB link: https://ww2.arb.ca.gov/sites/default/files/auction-proceeds/bicycle%20facilities summary 032519.pdf - Median (Raised): Installation of a mid-block raised median where none exists today.
 Can be provided in conjunction with meeting MPAH standards. - Safety Improvements: Project features that increase the safety of pedestrians.
 These elements can include the new installation of: median barriers, curb extensions, residential traffic diverters, pedestrian crossing islands, pedestrian activated signals, crosswalk enhancements, safety signage, and the addition, modification, or improvement of existing pedestrian signals.
 Other elements of safety may be considered on a case-by-case basis. - Elements of Approved Active Transportation Plan/Active Transportation Focused Sections of other Types of Mobility Plans: Incorporate project features that are approved in an active transportation plan or if very focused, in active transportation focused sections of other types of plans that improve mobility.
 These elements can include bike infrastructure and pedestrian elements.
 Other elements of an active transportation plan may be considered on a case-by-case basis.
 Documentation of approved plan will be required with application submittal and assignment of points for active transportation focused sections of other types of plans will be considered on a case-by-case basis. - Sustainability Elements: Includes the use of multiple complete street elements, the installation of solar lighting within the roadway cross section, or water conservation elements that reduce water consumption, compared to current usage within project limits; such as the replacement of existing landscaping with hardscape and/or "California Native" drought tolerant type landscaping; the replacement of existing sprinklers with drip irrigation systems; the installation of new "grey" or recycled water systems where such does not currently exist.
 Other elements of sustainability may be considered on a case-by-case basis.
-Points are awarded at construction phase only. - Other (e.g., Golf cart paths in conformance with California Vehicle Code and which are demonstrated to remove vehicle trips from roadway).
+Points are awarded at construction phase only.

+• Other (e.g., Golf cart paths in conformance with California Vehicle Code and which are demonstrated to remove vehicle trips from roadway).